psychoinformatics-de/ClusteredNetwork_pub/readme.md

 # Spiking attractor model of motor cortex explains modulation of neural and behavioral variability by prior target information

-This repository hosts the code necessary to reproduce the figures presented in our paper:

 **Vahid Rostami, Thomas Rost, Felix Schmitt, Sacha van Albada, Alexa Riehle, Martin Nawrot.
 "Spiking attractor model of motor cortex explains modulation of neural and behavioral variability by prior target information."**
+This is a Python implementation of E/I clustered neural network together with codes to reproduce the figures presented in the paper.

 ## Table of Contents
 - [Project Structure](#project-structure)